-Course Name: Writing Center Tutor Grades: 10-12
+Course Name: Writing Center Coach Prerequisite: Teacher permission/application Grades: 10-12 Credit: 0.5/1 Elective

 Description: The Maranacook Writing Center serves both students and staff in order to further a culture of writing in our school and community.
 We promote writing to learn, writing across the curriculum, and preparing students for writing and learning throughout their academic careers and beyond.
 We support writers through a writer centered, process oriented approach, centered around talking to writers about writing.